crate/cratedb-guide/docs/connect/odbc/install-dropdown.md

 The PostgreSQL ODBC driver [psqlODBC] can be used to connect to CrateDB from ODBC environments.

-::::{dropdown} Learn how to install and configure the PostgreSQL ODBC driver
+::::{dropdown} Install and configure the PostgreSQL ODBC driver
 :::{include} /connect/odbc/install.md
 :::
 ::::